temporalio/documentation/docs/content/what-is-an-activity-type.md

   - explanation
 ---

-An Activity Type is the mapping of name to an Activity Definition.
+An Activity Type is the mapping of a name to an Activity Definition.

 Activity Types are scoped via Task Queues.